mampgmbh/MAMP-MAMP-PRO-Documentation_OLD/en/MAMP-Mac/Cloud/CloudFunctions/index.md

 ### Save to Cloud

 After you log into Dropbox and choose your settings you can save your host data to the cloud.
 Press "Save to cloud" to begin the process.
+Your data consists of a zip file containing your document root files and database data.
+You data will be saved in /Dropbox/Apps/MAMP. .

 ![MAMP](/en/MAMP-Mac/Cloud/CloudSaveToCloud.png)

 ### Load from Cloud

 Load from cloud.
+Your data will be loaded from /Dropbox/Apps/MAMP. .

 ![MAMP](/en/MAMP-Mac/Cloud/CloudLoading.png)